Modbus Meter Configuration

 *reg <int>: register number to read from the meter.

-*unit <str>: unit of the read data (e.g. 'L1_v').
+*unit <str>: unit of the read data (e.g., 'L1_v').

-size <int>: size of data (1, 2, 4, 8).
-Default value is 1 for Int16 or Float16.
+size <int>: data size (1, 2, 4, 8).
+The default value is 1 for Int16 or Float16.

-factor <float>: multiplies the data by the factor (e.g. 0.001 to convert Wh to kWh) (float).
-Default value is 1.
+factor <float>: multiplies the data by the factor (e.g., 0.001 to convert Wh to kWh) (float).
+The default value is 1.

 Unit